-The Rhine Valley enables mild air flow into the region.
+The Rhine Valley enables mild air to flow into the region.
 Winters are mild; the Rhine acts as a heat reservoir; and there are seldom hard frosts.
 Spring is timely, and summer weather provides constant warmth and sufficient rainfall.
 The steep slopes also play a role: cold air quickly flows downward.
 The average annual temperature is 9.3°C/48.7°F. All of these factors provide a long growing season that often extends into late autumn - excellent conditions, particularly for Riesling.

-The soils from Bingen to Koblenz are primarily slate or a variation thereof: slate of the Hunsrück Hills; dark slate; and loam or loess-loam with slate debris.
-The typical acidity and mineral tones of the wines derive from the soil.
-Graywacke, a type of sandstone, is another component of the soil makeup.
-North of Koblenz, volcanic elements enter the picture.
-Pumice and tuff, as well as loess, lend the wines body and strength.
+The soils from Bingen to Koblenz are primarily slate or a variation thereof: slate of the Hunsrück Hills; dark slate; and loam or loessloam with slate debris.
+The typical acidity and mineral tones of the wines are derived from the soil.
+Graywacke, a type of sandstone, is another component of the soil.
+Volcanic elements begin north of Koblenz with pumice and tuff, as well as loess, lending the wines both body and strength.

-Mittelrhein wine-growers favor traditional grape varieties.
+Mittelrhein winegrowers favor traditional grape varieties.
 Thanks to the region's climate and soil, growing conditions are ideal, particularly for Riesling.
 Delicate aromas, racy acidity, and pronounced mineral tones are the hallmarks of a Mittelrhein Riesling.
-It is the premier white varietal, planted in 70% of the region's vineyard area.
-Kerner, Müller-Thurgau, and Pinots are also cultivated.
+It is the premier white varietal, planted in 66% of the region's vineyard area.
+Müller-Thurgau, Kerner, and Pinots are also cultivated.
 Spätburgunder is the leading red varietal.